Raiders crown 5 champions to place 2nd at TriCADA

 Bentworth’s Owen Petrisek lost in the finals at 170 to the host school’s Eli Brinsky.

-Albert Gallatin sophomore Shawn Loring lost in the quarterfinals on Friday evening, but battled back with three straight losses before a setback in the third-place bout for fourth at 285.
+Albert Gallatin sophomore Shawn Loring lost in the quarterfinals on Friday evening, but battled back with three straight wins before a setback in the third-place bout for fourth at 285.

 Loring won a 4-0 decision over Fort Cherry’s Christian Illig before pinning Trinity’s Mason Clemens in 2:03 in the third round of consolations to assure himself a spot on the podium.
 The Colonial sophomore won a 7-2 decision over Washington’s Cameron Carter-Greene in double overtime in the fourth round of consolations, but lost to the Hillers’ Tyson Brophy.